 Walk 3: start Leicester Sq, wend to next streets that are Chinatown.
 Bop over Shaftsbury avenue to Soho.
 Head west through soho and get onto Regents street up towards Oxford circus.
 Bit touristy, but Carnaby street parallels regents street by Libertys, so may as well peak your head round there.

 Walk 4: Camden market, Camden lock, up towards Belsize park & Hampstead high street.

 I can go on and on.
-Have fun! almost 6 years ago
+Have fun! about 6 years ago

 I did a walking tour with Baja Bikes. we passed by all the interesting highlights and i really liked that we had a guide who was able to inform us about a lot of things we otherwise never would have known.
-Of course, walking around on your own also has its charme. almost 6 years agoAnswered by Eve via WorldNomads.com
+Of course, walking around on your own also has its charme. about 6 years agoAnswered by Eve via WorldNomads.com